jeafreezy/bgenerator/README.md

 # bgen
-A simple app for generating background gradients for use in our projects
+A simple app for generating background gradients for use in your web projects